wacncontent/CustomizeTool/removeCommentOutput2/articles/virtual-machines/virtual-machines-docker-ubuntu-quickstart.md

 You can immediately connect to the VM using SSH and begin doing work with Docker directly without doing anything else.

 > [AZURE.NOTE]The VM created by the Azure Marketplace template does not host the Docker remote API for management by a remote docker client.
-To enable controlling the Docker Host on this VM remotely, see either [Running Docker with HTTPS](https://docs.docker.com/articles/https/) or follow the steps in [Using the Docker VM Extension from the Azure Management Portal](/documentation/articles/virtual-machines-docker-with-portal) or [Using the Docker VM Extension from the Azure CLI](/documentation/articles/virtual-machines-docker-with-xplat-cli-install).
-If you're feeling especially geeky, you can build the [Windows Docker Client](https://github.com/ahmetalpbalkan/Docker.DotNet) from GitHub and try that as well (or just grab it from [nuget](https://www.nuget.org/packages/Docker.DotNet/)).
+To enable controlling the Docker Host on this VM remotely, see either [Running Docker with HTTPS](https://docs.docker.com/articles/https/) or follow the steps in [Using the Docker VM Extension from the Azure Management Portal](/documentation/articles/virtual-machines-docker-with-portal) or [Using the Docker VM Extension from the Azure CLI](/documentation/articles/virtual-machines-docker-with-xplat-cli).
 <!-- -->
 If you want to automate your Azure Docker VM from Windows, you can [install the Docker Toolbox](https://docs.docker.com/installation/windows/) or get Docker.exe [from Chocolatey](https://chocolatey.org/packages/docker).